-Container gardening is the perfect solution for cultivators with limited space.
-In this guide, we go over the ins and outs of container gardening and how it works for cannabis plants.
-Read on to learn all about this method.
+Container gardening is a viable option for cultivators with limited space.
+In this guide, we look at how it works for cannabis plants.

 What Is Container Gardening?

-As you may be able to guess, container gardening is a method of cultivating plants that involves a container.
-You simply fill the container with soil or your preferred growing medium, pot the seeds into the soil, and care for the plant until it flourishes.
+It is a method of cultivating plants that involves a container.
+You fill the container with your preferred growing medium.
+Then you put the seeds into the medium and care for the plant until it flourishes.

-It’s a simple method for indoor growers, as it doesn’t necessarily require you to set up an entire grow room.
-You will, however, need ample space to keep the containers and set up some lights.
-Plus, it’s vital to control the temperature when growing marijuana plants.
+It’s a simple method for indoor growers, as it doesn’t require you to set up an entire grow room.
+You will, however, need space for the containers and grow lights.
+Also, it’s vital to control the temperature when growing marijuana plants.

 Is Container Gardening Appropriate for Cannabis Plants?

 Novice growers can use container growing, too, but don’t expect your first crop to produce a record-breaking yield.
-You can produce a decent yield with essential methods and a standard set-up, especially if you only plan on growing a couple of plants.
+You can produce a decent yield with essential methods and a standard set-up.
+This is especially the case if you only plan on growing a couple of plants.

 How to Container Garden Cannabis Successfully

-Container gardening isn’t an enormous difficulty.
-You can grow successfully with just a couple of tips and tricks.
-Below, we cover the essential things you need to know and provide a step-by-step guide to beginning your cannabis container garden.
+Container gardening is straightforward.
+You can grow successfully using a few handy tips and tricks.
+Below, we cover the essentials and provide a step-by-step guide to beginning your cannabis container garden.

 Choose the Right Pot and Growing Medium

 There are several types of plant pots, and selecting the right one is vital.
-Your choice will depend on the amount of space you have available and your budget, so make sure you take these things into consideration.
+Your choice will depend on your available indoor space and budget.

 You also need to consider the pot shape.
-Taller, leaner plants are better suited to taller, narrower pots; think of a sativa.
-Indica species, meanwhile, can do with sturdier and broader containers.
+Taller, leaner plants are better suited to taller, narrower pots, such as sativa strains.
+Indica species, meanwhile, require sturdier and broader containers.

 Here are some of the most common types of container:

-- Terracotta Containers: When you think of a traditional plant pot, you probably think of a terracotta, or ceramic, container.
+Terracotta Containers: When you think of a traditional plant pot, you probably think of a terracotta, or ceramic, container.
 These provide excellent temperature control but may struggle with airflow and drainage.
-They’re also super heavy and can only contain one plant.
+They’re also heavy and can only hold one plant.

-- Fabric Containers: A big fabric sack or bag works well as a container.
+Fabric Containers: A big fabric sack or bag works well as a container.
 These are huge containers that can contain multiple plants, and they provide excellent airflow and drainage.
 However, you need to monitor the plants carefully to ensure they don’t dry out.
-Plus, the flimsy structure can be a cause for concern.
+Plus, the flimsy structure is a cause for concern.

 There are also other types, but these are the most common.
 Growers these days tend to opt for plastic or fabric containers.
 The fabric option is a little better for a larger growing operation, but plastic plant pots are cheap and easy to find.

-By the way, if growing a single plant in a pot indoors, you’ll need a way to catch water drainage.
+Incidentally, if you’re growing a single plant in a pot indoors, you’ll need a way to catch water drainage.
 Keep the container on a tray or plate to catch the run-off.

 Learn How to Pot and Transplant Correctly